Chia-Network/public_bluebox_image/README.md

 ## Using Terraform to Automate the Deployment

-For those who are interested in using Terraform for deploying to AWS, a Terraform folder, named "terraform_example", is available to use as a template.
+For those who are interested in using Terraform for deploying to AWS, a Terraform folder, named "terraform_deploy_example", is available to use as a template.
 There will also be a GitHub folder, where a workflow file can be viewed.

 There are some assumptions to make when utilizing the code that we have in the *.tf files: